legendarycode3/31-days-Of-reactjs-course/README.md

 It centralizes the state management logic into a single, separate function called a reducer, which makes the code more predictable, maintainable, and testable.  </br>

 7. useTransition() Hook:  </br>
+User interactions and keeps the application responsive. </br>